Ollivanders/CompassClip/README.md

 Provides a wrapper library for making RPC calls to these files to collect desired information

+## Overview

+The system syncs with an archive node (currently by rpc calls), creating a local partitioned file set based on block, transaction and contract data.
+These represent efficient yet responsive stores of blockchain data, allowing querying of desired information by apis, abstracted as rpc methods.
+The initial sync takes chain, start block, end block as parameters.
+Indexing is unique my chain allowing for parallel implementations while syncing varying block ranges do not overlap with each other.

 ## Installation
 Run python3.11 or lower.
 It is recommended this project is run in venv.